Braun-Alex/NVR-Cryptowallet/README.md

 unique ERC-20 based token "NeverEver".
-It achieves by the main interface with interacting with the token and two additional - account and cryptowallet interfaces.
+It achieves by the main interface with interacting with the token and two additional - account and wallet interfaces.
 Here is detailed information about all the interfaces.